 Use Sharp Pruners

 Once you find that the buds have appeared, cut branches less than 3 feet long on a diagonal with very sharp pruners.
-As I choose the branches, I look for those that are some that I might want to prune in a few months.
+As I choose the branches, I look for those that are some that I might want to remove when I prune my shrubs in a few months.

 Use Warm Water